minvws/nl-rdo-app-ios-modules/Sources/HTTPSecurity/README.md

 #### validateSubjectAlternativeDNSName

-We check if the [Subject Alertnative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) of a certificate is the [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) we expect it to be.
+We check if the [Subject Alternative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) of a certificate is the [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) we expect it to be.

 ```swift
 import HTTPSecurity